Robertof/clooster/README.md

 I'm not good at picking names.

+### What is that `fail2ban` directory for?

+Since version 1.1, an example [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page)
+configuration is provided.
+The configuration enables automatic IP banning (by default, for 1 hour) of unknown clients that try to connect to the `clooster` server instance.
+Two attempts are sufficient for a ban to occur.

+For this to work, Clooster needs to be started by `systemd`, and its output has to be recorded by the journal (the default).
+See [How do I daemonize the script?](#how-do-i-daemonize-the-script)

+**NOTE:** before using the included files, you need to change the port Clooster listens on in `fail2ban/jail.d/10_clooster.conf`.

 ### How does it work?

 It's actually pretty simple.
 First and foremost, the script calls Cloudflare and gets the zone id and an object representing the record that will be updated.
+The server then performs a DNS lookup on the hostname of the other server, and saves the retrieved IP addresses for later.
-Then, the server binds on the address specified in the config and lets the client connect.
+The server binds on the address specified in the config and lets the client connect.
 Only **one** client is allowed at a time.
 Other connections are instantly terminated.

-When the client successfully connects to the server, the authorization string is sent: it's the server name encoded with HMAC-SHA256 (the key is specified in the config).
-Nothing too fancy, it's just to ensure that the script is talking to the right server.
+When the client successfully connects to the server, its IP is checked by the server: if it does not exist in the list of IPs saved before, then the client is promptly rejected.
+The authorization string is now sent: it's simply the server name encoded with HMAC-SHA256 (with the key specified in the configuration).
+Nothing too fancy, it's just one more way to ensure that the script is talking to the right server.

-Once the authorization is complete, the servers send a keep-alive string every 60 seconds to keep the socket alive.
+Once the authorization is complete, the script sends a keep-alive string every 60 seconds to keep the socket alive.
 The keep-alive string is the server name (`this_server` in the config).

 A watchdog runs every 120 seconds, and does the following: